FernandoMiguel/MFAguide/README.md

 They can be available in the form of credit card format or keychains with LCD displays, or USB-(A/C) dongles.

-Recently NFC based dongles appeared in the market, but their support is very limited.
+Recently, NFC based dongles appeared in the market, but their support is very limited.

 [https://www.theverge.com/2017/1/26/14397276/facebook-two-factor-nfc-security-key-account-hack](https://www.theverge.com/2017/1/26/14397276/facebook-two-factor-nfc-security-key-account-hack)